• Skip to main content

 • olive oil

-• 1 tablespoon panch phoran (see notes below)
+• 1 tablespoon panch phoran (see notes below on how to make your own)

 • 1 large onion (diced)